LEEClab/GeneralizedZonalStats/README.md

 + import SCRIPT # imports the script and make your life easier
 + After that, if everything is correctly written in the script, you can wait for the results and rest.

-If you have questions, contact us:
+If you have questions, please contact us:

 Name |Email
 --- | ---